 With your team in place, you’re ready to begin preparing your business for sale with a goal of maximizing its value.
 This includes a thorough review of fundamental metrics and important documents; a talent management assessment; and an in-depth look at the reputation of your business.
 You’ll want to leverage your advisors’ skills and expertise to handle many of these specific tasks.

 One of the first things you should do is look for any potential issues that might delay or adversely affect your sale.
 Have your business and personal tax returns reviewed by a professional.
-Consider any provincial or local tax issues, as well as any tax implications of doing business in other jurisdictions.
-Prepare a sell-side quality-of-earnings report to provide transparency for potential buyers, and check to make sure there are no liens or encumbrances affecting the company's assets.
+Consider any state and local tax issues, as well as any “tax nexus” issues if you do business in other states.
+Prepare a sell-side quality-of-earnings report to provide transparency for potential buyers, and check to make sure there are no liens or encumbrances affecting the company’s assets.

 Make sure you have all of this key information in a safe place that is easily accessed when needed.